DealerOfDamage/DBTest/README.md

 pip install -r requirements.txt
 ```

-On Windows, if you encounter `ImportError: DLL load failed while importing _psycopg`, reinstall the binary wheel explicitly and make sure the Visual C++ runtime is available:
+If you see `ImportError: no pq wrapper available` or similar errors when importing `psycopg`, reinstall the bundled binary wheel to ensure `libpq` is included:

 ```
-pip install --force-reinstall psycopg2-binary
+pip install --force-reinstall "psycopg[binary]"
 ```
-You can download the [Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) from Microsoft if it is not already installed.
+On Windows, also make sure the Visual C++ runtime is installed; you can download the [Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) from Microsoft if it is not already present.

 ## Usage
 ```